 A montage someone created of authors in the YA rows.

 And here’s my wonderful roomie!
 You can see her upcoming YA book, EVERY LAST WORD — oh, can’t wait for it to come out on June 16th.

 This lovely French reader missed seeing me in Paris but came to RT!

 And the last event for me (and many of us) was The Match Game, hosted by the always vivacious Gretchen McNeil (standing, 5th from left).
 The only guy, Brendan Reichs, just barely in this photo (look far left) kept us — and the audience — laughing.

 Marie Lu and I couldn’t resist jumping in the photo booth — this is the wacky, Texas-style result.

 Tamara had this dream of getting a bunch of us together to see Pitch Perfect 2 which opened that weekend.
 She managed to pull it off, and even got us a reservation at the best Thai restaurant I’ve ever eaten in, and that includes Thailand.

-RT is an amazing conference and many people volunteered their time to make it work: Diane Stacy, Cindy Walker, Becky and Pete Anderson of Anderson’s Book Shops, Kami Garcia and Melissa Marr to name just a few.
+RT is an amazing conference and many people volunteered their time to make it work: Diane Stacy, Cindy Walker, Becky and Pete Anderson of Anderson’s Book Shops and Kami Garcia to name just a few.
 Thanks so much to all of you!